joyienjoy/nodejs-mongo-loginpage/README.md

 Essentials of Docker Compose
 1. The name of the MONGODB container is used in the URL of database in server.js to use mongoose.connect
-2. Volume mounting is done to avoid losing data
+2. Volume mounting is done to avoid losing database data.
+That is, If you are redeploying the MONGODB container in the same machine.
+The user details created initially will be retained as it is.